Is this program right for you?

 A Standards-Based Program

-Complete a program aligned with the standards set in the BC Office of the Fire Commissioner's Structure Firefighters Competency and Training Playbook.
+Complete a program aligned with the British Columbia Fire Service Minimum Training Standards for exterior firefighting set by the BC Office of the Fire Commissioner.

 Credentials Towards Certification